by Tracy Johnson

 This has helped great shows like Brooke and Jubal, DeDe In The Morning, Morton in the Morning and hundreds of others become successful.

 An intense focus on one thing creates a programming wedge that has the chance to attract a large number of listeners at one specific time for one specific thing.
-When successful, the wedge can be expanded to open more quarter hours.
+When programmed and promoted properly, the wedge can be expanded to leverage listening in more quarter hours.

 Then, as it becomes a driving force, a second wedge can be introduced.

-Once a One Thing wedge has been chosen, program it for maximum impact.
+Once you’ve identified specific branded radio features as a One Thing programming wedge has been chosen, schedule it for maximum impact.

 Many programmers are tempted to schedule the feature against a direct competitor’s best time slots.
 Or will target his or her station’s weakest quarter-hours.